BarkleyREI/Front-End-Coding-Standards/docs/README.md

 `git subtree push --prefix out origin gh-pages`

-No futher steps, this pushes it to the branch and up to the repo
+No further steps, this pushes it to the branch and up to the repo

+## Code reviews

+All recommendations in this documentation should be adhered to during code reviews.
+Exceptions can be discussed but should be avoided.